 In 1998, legislation titled, the National Underground Railroad Network to Freedom Act of 1998, was passed, creating the Network to Freedom program.
 It's mission, through collaboration with local, state and federal entities, as well as individuals and organizations, is to honor, preserve and promote the history of resistance to enslavement through escape and flight, which continues to inspire people worldwide.
 Through its mission, the Network to Freedom helps to advance the idea that all human beings embrace the right to self-determination and freedom from oppression.
 Read more about the Network to Freedom program and its mission and goals in the strategic plan.

 The program is a catalyst for innovation, partnerships, and scholarship that connects and shares the diverse legacy of the Underground Railroad across boundaries and generations.
 The program consists of sites, locations with a verifiable connection to the Underground Railroad; programs, with educational and interpretive programs that pertain to the Underground Railroad; and facilities, either research, educational or interpretive centers.
-There are currently over 600 locations part of the network in the United States and its territories.

-Network to Freedom
+Explore the Network to Freedom

 The Network lists Sites, Facilities, and Programs with a verifiable connection to the Underground Railroad.
 Explore the listings here!